AIBlockOfficial/aiblock.dev/CONTRIBUTING.md

  - [Submission Guidelines](#submit)
  - [Commit Message Guidelines](#commit)

+## Found an Issue?

+If you find an issue in the documentation, you can help us by submitting an issue to our GitHub Repository.
+Even better, you can submit a Pull Request with a fix.

 ## <a name="branching"></a> Branching Strategy

 We have a main and branch from main to our feature/fix branches.
 The tip of main is considered 'latest develop' and then we tags in main that represent specific releases.